Subscribe To This Site

 (Miami, Florida)

-At my current position I have acquired excessive responsibilities that were not in my initial job description, which was a warehouse assistant (12 p/h).
+In my current job I have acquired excessive responsibilities that were not in my initial job description, which was a warehouse assistant (12 p/h).

 Now I have been asked to perform administrative and sales tasks without any additional compensation.
 I informed the owner of the company that I didn't mind as long as the extra responsibilities were accounted for.
 I asked for a raise which I haven't received in 2yrs.
 And I was told that the economy was bad and there would be no raise and if I wanted to, I could go look for a job somewhere else.
 I was pretty much told to go "f" myself.
 I do not deserve this and know I am getting the short end of the deal here, but I don?t know if I will qualify for unemployment if I quit.
 Please help me with this citation.